gabeweng/gabeweng.github.io/_posts/2020-06-26-google-colaboratory-tips.md

 You can add a 'Open in Colab' badge to your `README.md` or jupyter notebooks using the following markdown code.
 ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg){: .align-center}

-In the markdown code, we're basically loading an SVG image and then linking it to a colab notebook.
+In the markdown code, we're loading an SVG image and then linking it to a colab notebook.

 ```markdown
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/notebooks/basic_features_overview.ipynb)